-Zelda gets vilified as a selfish, spoiled snob by shippers, and often characterize Link as resenting Zelda for manipulating him into saving the world and having him travel through time usually for the purpose of having him hook up with the Girl Next Door Malon or Saria.
+Shippers vilify Zelda as a selfish, spoiled snob, and often characterize Link as resenting Zelda for manipulating him into saving the world and having him travel through time... the end goal of this characterization is usually to hook him up with the Girl Next Door, Malon or Saria.

 Ear Worm: "The Song of Storms", "Saria's Song" (in-universe even) and "Gerudo Valley".
 You just need to listen to them once and they will NEVER leave your head.

 Dark Link, consistent with most of his appearances where he only appears for maybe ten minutes as a whole yet is disproportionately represented in fan works.